tragram/finnish-inflexion-drill/README.md

 ## Features TO-DO
 * add adjective gradation (comparative and superlative)
 * disable auto-correct on mobile
+* make , . - / work on mobile
 * hide kotus and translation on mobile
 * checkbox to choose whether to use only kotus types or most common words
     * slider to select how common word is to be generated, in case of common words